Feeding a Raw Diet: Getting Started

 We believe the most natural diet for dogs and cats is a raw diet - after all, there are no ovens in the wild.

 Although cats and dogs are now domesticated, their genetics are not far removed from their wild ancestors.
-We understand each pet and person is different and we see raw feeding as a lifestyle choice.
+We understand each pet and person is different and we see feeding raw cat, or raw dog food as a lifestyle choice.

 Nurturing by Nature was founded in the family kitchen back in 2004 and whilst we have grown, our roots and our core values have remained the same.
 We believe in offering only the very highest quality meats, sourced from suppliers we have personally visited and trust.